SourOrange/learngit/readme.txt

 git tracks changes.
-create a new branch and switch to it, which very quickly and easy via git checkout -b branchname,very cool. add a new branch and merge for no fast forword test, have a try.
+create a new branch and switch to it, which very quickly and easy via git checkout -b branchname,very cool. add a new branch and merge for no fast forword test, have a try. use git stash to storge the current scene, and go to fix another bug.